Cancer-Image-Analysis/MicroMind/README.md

-# cania-utils
+# MicroMind
-All utils necessary for Cancer Image Analysis
+All utils et basics for Microscopy Medical Image Analysis